Are bailiffs legal in Scotland?

 What items can a sheriff officer seize from my home?

-Some of the things a sheriff officer can’t take include:
+Some of the things a sheriff officer is not allowed to take include:

 • Vehicles up to a value of £3,000 that you require for work or childcare purposes